Sharda University Admissions 2025

 Correct Option - B

-Solution - In 1798, Thomas Robert Malthus published a Treatise on the Principle of Population, which proposed this hypothesis.
-Malthus believed that balance could be achieved in the provision of food to the people through positive and preventative inspections.
+Solution - In 1798, Thomas Robert Malthus published a Treatise on the Principles of Population, proposing this hypothesis.
+Malthus believed that balance could be achieved in providing food to the people through positive and preventive inspections.
 These controls led to the Malthusian disaster.

 5. Sex ratio refers to the :

-A) Number of females per 100 males in a given area at a specified time period.
+A) Number of females per 100 males in a given area at a specified period.

-B) Number of males per 1000 females in a given area at a specified time period.
+B) Number of males per 1000 females in a given area at a specified period.

-C) Number of females per 1000 males in a given area at a specified time period.
+C) Number of females per 1000 males in a given area at a specified period.

-D) Number of females per 1000 males in a given area at a non-specified time period.
+D) Number of females per 1000 males in a given area at a non-specified period.

 Correct Option - C

 Solution - Gender composition is expressed in a ratio called the sex ratio.
-Sex ratio is defined as “the number of women per 1,000 men in a population”.
+Sex ratio is defined as "the number of women per 1,000 men in a population".
 Therefore, a sex ratio of 1,000 indicates total balance between the sexes.
-A ratio above 1,000 indicates there are more women than men, while a ratio below 1,000 indicates there are fewer women.
+A ratio above 1,000 indicates more women than men, while a ratio below 1,000 indicates fewer women.

 6. Match List I with List II